mandeep/Travis-Encrypt/README.rst

 |travis| |coverage| |dependencies| |codacy| |version| |status| |pyversions| |format| |license|

-Travis Encrypt is a Python command line application that provides a way to encrypt passwords and environment variables for use with Travis CI.
+Travis Encrypt is a Python command line application that provides an easy way to encrypt passwords and environment variables for use with Travis CI.
 This application intends to be a replacement for the Travis Ruby client as that client is not maintained and does not provide detail regarding password encryption.

 All passwords and environment variables are encrypted with the PKCS1v15 padding scheme until